DanPace725/Unified-AGI/README.md

 This project aims to develop a novel approach to Artificial General Intelligence (AGI) through an embodied developmental process.
 It integrates insights from various disciplines, including enactive and [[embodied cognition]], [[cybernetic systems theories]], and [[complexity science]], grounded in biological inspirations like [[organismic growth trajectories]], [[morphological computation]], and [[neural plasticity processes]].

+The project is setup as an Obsidian Vault with a GitHub backup system to provide a back up system, make sharing more streamlined, and track changes over time consistently.
 ## Objectives

 - To create a comprehensive theoretical framework for AGI.